The Hyphen Is Disappearing, But We Still Need It

 One last use that is disappearing is with using hyphens with fully justified text.

-The disappearing hyphen is not finished yet
+The humble hyphen is not finished yet

 We still need to use the hyphen to join words that create a combined meaning or that are linked grammatically.